smittytone/mnu/README.md

 ## Release Notes ##

 - 1.6.1 *Unreleased*
+    - Call external processes, eg. Terminal, from a secondary thread.
+    - Attempt to fix issue in which changes to a menu item's code are not registered.
 - 1.6.0 *6 June 2021*
     - Added iTerm2 support.
     - Added new default items.